America’s Favorite Pastimes 2021 Wrap-up

 - Eating out is more popular than going to the movies.

 Dining out and going to the movies are still classic American pastimes for people of all ages and sexes.
 Dining out is the more popular of the two hobbies, with 73% of people saying they enjoy it compared to 58% who like going to the movie theater.
 Eating out was especially popular with millennials in 2021, with 77% saying they enjoyed dining out.
 This compared with 73% for Boomers and 68% for Gen Xers.
-The Gen Xers were the most positive when it came to going out to the movies, though, with 63% liking a night out at the pictures.
+The Gen Xers were the most positive when going out to the movies, though, with 63% liking a night out at the pictures.
 That was significantly higher than the Boomers, who gave movies a 52% liking rating.

 Gambling and Betting vs. Playing Video Games